-Roxanne is the manager of two F&B brands in Singapore; Artichoke Cafe and Bird Bird.
+Roxanne is the manager of two F&B brands in Singapore; Artichoke Cafe.
 She is in charge of driving change, continued learning, employee relations and everything in between at both brands, and aspire to be part of a positive work environment at each.

 Editor’s note: This interview is part of Talenox’s Guest Interview series.
 This particular series is with renowned individuals in the F&B industry.
 In our first installation, we talk to Roxanne about the future of the F&B experience and how she manages her relationships with the most important piece of the pie – people.